NMaslukov/User_control/readme.txt

-Just launch com.example.demo.PersonControlApplication
+Just run com.example.demo.PersonControlApplication

-Open http://localhost:8080/ for more information.
+Open the http://localhost:8080/ for more information.